istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 or you can skip it and shuttle packets back and forth in the kernel space stack, etc etc. And for every possible approach, there’s probably a CNI implementation out there that makes use of it.

-Which meant that with the previous redirection approach, there were lots of CNI implementations Ambient simply wouldn’t work with, given its reliance on node network namespace packet redirection - any CNI that didn’t route packets thru the node network namespace would need a different redirection implementation.
+Which meant that with the previous redirection approach, there were a lot of CNI implementations ambient simply wouldn’t work with, given its reliance on node network namespace packet redirection - any CNI that didn’t route packets thru the node network namespace would need a different redirection implementation.
 And even for CNIs that did do this, we would have unavoidable and potentially unresolvable problems with conflicting node-level rules - do we intercept before the CNI,